NBKRedSpy/Quasimorph-Map-Markers/SteamReadMe.txt

 To use: Open the mini map and right click a location.
 Right click again to toggle the location off.
 Press the delete key to clear all markers for the current floor.

+Hovering over a marker will show all the items at that location. *

 The settings can be configured.

+* This could be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)

 [h1]Configuration[/h1]